 From the Publisher’s Website:

-Disclosure: I received a gratis copy of The White Horse King from Book Sneeze and Thomas Nelson Publishers.
-Any opinions expressed are my honest opinions and were not impacted by the receipt of the free book.
-I received no compensation for this post.
+Disclosure: I received a gratis copy of Prisoners in the Palace from Chronicle Books.
+Any opinions expressed are my honest opinions and were not impacted by my receipt of the free book.
+I received no monetary compensation for this post.